 IQSS commits to best archival practice to ensure that all materials deposited in the archive remain available and usable.
 This includes: preserving previously deposited versions of materials; deaccessioning (removal) of studies only when legally compelled; maintaining public access to the materials; regularly reviewing risks to materials; and reformatting materials as necessary to avoid format obsolescence.

-The Henry A. Murray Archive, through its endowment, supports permanent bit-level preservation of all social science research studies directly deposited in the IQSS Dataverse Network.
+The Henry A. Murray Archive, through its endowment, supports long-term, bit-level preservation of all social science research studies directly deposited in the IQSS Dataverse Network.

 Specifically, the IQSS has made a commitment to Dataverse owners to maintain on-line storage, backup, and media migration for material deposited in IQSS DVN.